linkedin/iris/docs/source/rest_api.rst

 REST API
 ========

+.. _hmac-auth-label:

 HMAC Auth
 ---------

-API requests which require auth will have an extra :code:`AUTHORIZATION` HTTP header.
-It looks like
+API requests which require API key auth will have an extra :code:`AUTHORIZATION` HTTP header.
+It looks like this:
-this:

 .. code-block:: none

   AUTHORIZATION: hmac $application:$payload

-:code:`$payload` is a base64 encoded hmac sha512 digest of the following string.
+:code:`$payload` is a base64 encoded hmac sha512 digest of the following string with the app's API key.
 In the resulting base64 string, instances of :code:`+` are replaced with :code:`-` and :code:`/` are replaced with :code:`_`.

 .. code-block:: none

-  $window $httpMethod $path $body
+  HMAC($api_key, "$window $httpMethod $path $body")

 :code:`$window` is the current unix timestamp in seconds, divided by 5, floor'd.